oftn-oswg/core-estimator/README.md

 ---

 <dl>
-	<dt>void navigator.getHardwareConcurrency(function callback(cores))<dt>
+	<dt>void navigator.getHardwareConcurrency(function callback(int cores), optional function progress(int min, int max, int cores))<dt>
 	<dd>Estimates the number of cores and passes the estimate to the callback.
-If <code>navigator.hardwareConcurrency</code> is is already available (either native API or it was previously estimated), it immediately calls the callback.</dd>
+If <code>navigator.hardwareConcurrency</code> is is already available (either native API or it was previously estimated), it immediately calls the callback.
+Use progress if you're interested in the progress of the estimation as it completes.</dd>
 	<dt>int navigator.hardwareConcurrency<dt>
 	<dd>Either the number of logical or physical CPU cores the user's device has.
 Which it is depends on if estimation is used.
 If the browser does not natively support navigator.hardwareConcurrency, this will only be available after running navigator.getHardwareConcurrency() once.</dd>
 </dl>